Optimal Rates for Learning Hidden Tree Structures: Introduction

-\item Additionally, we show that, if $\Ith_{\dagger}\leq 0$, then structure recovery from raw data is not possible.
-Still, whenever $\Ith_{\dagger}< 0$, by introducing suitable \textit{pre-processing on the noisy observations} and enforcing appropriate conditions on the hidden model (Definition \ref{def:IOP}), we show that the CL algorithm can be made convergent (with the aforementioned sample complexity).
+\setitemize{leftmargin=10pt} \setlist{nolistsep} \begin{itemize}[leftmargin=*,noitemsep] \item We provide the first finite sample complexity results on \textit{non-parametric} hidden tree-structure learning, where the distributions of the hidden and observable layers are \textit{unknown} and the mappings between the hidden and observed variables are general.
+In fact, as with the noiseless case, we show that, as long as $\Ith_{\dagger}>0$, the sample complexity of the CL algorithm with respect to $p/\delta$ scales as $\mathcal{O}\big(\log^{1+\zeta} (p/\delta)\big) $, for any $\zeta>0$.
+With respect to the associated noisy information threshold, the same sample complexity is of the order of $\mc{O}(1/(\Ith_{\dagger})^{2(1+\zeta)})$, for any $\zeta>0$ (Theorem \ref{thm:sufficient_noisy}). \item For an absolute constant $C>0$, we show that if the number of samples is less than $C/(\Ith_{\dagger})^2$, then no algorithm can recover the hidden tree structure with probability greater than one half (Theorem \ref{thm:converse_noisy}).
+The rate of of upper and lower bounds with respect to $\Ith_{\dagger}$ are essentially identical, and CL algorithm in the noisy setting achieves the optimal rate with respect to $\Ith_{\dagger}$. \item Additionally, we show that, if $\Ith_{\dagger}\leq 0$, then structure recovery from \textit{raw} data is not possible.
+As an example of the case $\Ith_{\dagger}\leq 0$ consider the model in Figure \ref{fig:fintro}, for which structure recovery from unprocessed data fails.
+In some cases where $\Ith_{\dagger}< 0$, by introducing suitable \textit{processing} and enforcing appropriate conditions on the hidden model (Definition \ref{ordering_processed}), we show that the CL algorithm can be made convergent (with the aforementioned sample complexity).
 Such conditions can be satisfied for a variety of interesting observation models.
-Essentially, our results confirm that the CL algorithm is an effective \textit{universal estimator} for tree-structure learning, on the basis of either noiseless or noisy data.
+Essentially, our results confirm that the CL algorithm is an effective \textit{universal estimator} for tree-structure learning, on the basis of noisy data.
 We lastly explicitly illustrate how our results capture certain interesting scenarios involving \textit{generalized} $M$-ary erasure and symmetric channels (i.e., observation noise models).
-Our framework extends and unifies recent results proved earlier for the binary case \cite{bresler2018learning,nikolakakis2019learning}, by considering \textit{non-identically distributed noise} as well.
-Note that this latter problem remains open for general graph structures; see e.g., \cite[Section 6]{goel2019learning}. \end{itemize}
+Our framework extends and unifies recent results proved earlier for the binary case \citep{bresler2020learning,nikolakakis2019learning}, by considering \textit{non-identically distributed noise} as well.
+Note that structure learning in the presence of non-identically distributed noise remains open for general graph structures; see prior work by~\citet[Section 6]{goel2019learning}. \end{itemize}